fpereiro/gotoB/readme.md

 - **Trying something different**: most js frameworks and libraries are constantly moving in the direction of dropping support for older browsers.
 I figured it would be interesting to do the opposite - and indeed it was!

 To restate the first point: it is remarkable that a modern web framework can be at all implemented in browsers that are (as of 2021) 20 years old.
 This is not a testament to gotoв's prowess, but rather to the prowess of js as a language, and that of the browser as an application platform.
 Even if their ES3 implementations have aged badly, their fundamentals have aged extremely well.

+## Tutorial: Developing a Frontend from First Principles

+[Here you can find](tutorial/tutorial.md). a tutorial that covers the general principles of building a webapp from first principles, starting at a very basic level.
+It requires only basic knowledge of HTML, javascript and programming.
+If you are just beginning and you want to understand the basic concepts of a webapp, you might find it useful.
+If you are a more experienced developer that is interested in reconsidering the concepts of the frontend from the ground up, you might be interested in it too.